CHC Helikopter Service Flight 241

 On 29 April 2016, a CHC Helikopter Service Eurocopter EC225 Super Puma helicopter, carrying oil workers from the Gullfaks B platform in the North Sea, crashed near Turøy, a Norwegian coastal island 36 km from the city of Bergen.
 The main rotor assembly detached from the aircraft and the fuselage plummeted to the ground, exploding on impact.
-All thirteen people on board were killed.
+All 13 people, 11 Norwegians, one Briton and an Italian, on board were killed.

 The subsequent investigation concluded that a gear in the main rotor gearbox had failed due to a fatigue crack that had propagated under-surface, escaping detection.
 Various safety recommendations were made, including for Airbus Helicopters, the current manufacturer of the type, to consider redesigning the affected gearbox.

 Aircraft

 The accident aircraft was an EC225LP Super Puma helicopter, manufactured by Eurocopter (now named Airbus Helicopters), registration LN-OJF.

 Background

 At 10:05 local time (UTC+2), HKS241 took off from Bergen's Flesland Airport, five minutes behind schedule.
 It arrived at the Gullfaks B platform on time and departed at 11:16, carrying two pilots and eleven passengers, employees and subcontractors of Norwegian oil company Statoil.
 It was scheduled to land back at Flesland Airport at 12:08.